DOUGSKEEZ/AC123_shade_controller/README.md

     - For the best experience and full functionality, it is recommended to use a native Linux installation or a Linux VM with USB passthrough capabilities for working with RTL-SDR devices and `rtl_433`.
 I've heard good things about WSL 2 on Windows 11, though I've had my own bad experiences on Windows 10 with WSL 2.
   - Signal analysis tool (like Universal Radio Hacker or PulseView) - though I just used the native https://triq.org/pdv/ links native within `rtl_433`.
   - [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE)
      - NOTE: I do NOT leverage the [rc-switch](https://docs.arduino.cc/libraries/rc-switch/) library.
-I could never get it working with this remote protocal.
+I could never get it working with this remote protocol.
 All RF bits are sent directly to the TX_PIN and timings defined in C++.
   - [SDR#](https://airspy.com/download/) - Only because I think it's cool to SEE and hear the amplified transmissions from the remote =)

 ## Installation